 Alert other drivers

-Fog not only increases the chances of trouble keeping the car on the road, but also increases the chances are surprised by the actions of other cars.
-It gives other cars maximum amount of time to react to help avoid accidents.
+Fog not only increases the chances of trouble keeping the car on the road but also increases the chances are surprised by the actions of other cars.
+It gives other cars the maximum amount of time to react to help avoid accidents.
 Although you should not change lanes, unless you really need it, when you do, turn on flashing for a long time prior to the change so other cars can react.
 In addition, we try to apply the brakes gradually so other drivers will have the opportunity to react and avoid a pileup.